paulthewalton/js-snippets/docs/type.js.md

 <br><a name="areSameType"></a>

 ## areSameType(value, ...values) ⇒ <code>boolean</code>
+> Check whether any number of values are of the same type.

-Check whether any number of values are of the same type
+Check whether any number of values are of the same type.
-* checks typeof and object/function constructors
+* checks typeof and object/function constructors.

 | Param | Type | Description |